tylaredhead/Projects/File management/README.md

 ## What did i learn
 1. Although a modular approach worked, there was a large amount of duplciity particularly when compiling due to 'handleChangeLog.c'.
-This meant although i considered the ability to directly use the command line when running, it showed the importance in terms of compiling.
+This meant although i considered the ability to directly use the command line when running, it showed the importance for simplifying the initial set up for the user.
+2. The impacts of memory leaks when dealing with memory allocation, ensuring buffers can't be overloaded.